17 Website Tips You've Never Heard Before

 1. Avoid the temptation to do it yourself

 Web design is like plumbing.
 If you don't know what you're doing, it can go bad very quickly.
 It's well worth the money to let a professional handle it.
 What's more, services that are advertised as free and easy are usually neither, and often end up creating major headaches and loss of time in the long run.
-This goes for web design, hosting, email, support, and everything web-related.
-Hand it over to a professional...slowly back away...and let them do what they do - better than you.
+This goes for web design, hosting, support, and everything web-related.
+Hand it over to a professional...slowly back away...and let them do what they do best.

 2. Be unimpressed by WordPress

 WordPress is great for blogs.
 For small business websites it's incredible overkill and bloat, and locks your business into a proprietary platform.
 WordPress will soon be replaced by something new, and you'll be stuck with a WordPress site.
-For small businesses we suggest spending a few bucks to have a design firm create a website that's 100% your intellectual property - in plain HTML.
+For small businesses we suggest spending a few bucks to have a design firm create a website that's 100% your intellectual property - in open source code.

 3. Nix WIX